NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/tabnabbing/Detecting Tabnabbing Attacks Via An RL-Based Agent.md

 - Favicon URL
 - Percentage of request URLs
 - Percentage of links in `<meta>`, `<script>`, and `<link>` tags

+The [[random forest]] algorithm was used to select the most significant features from the initial set.
+5 features were identified as the most important

+The algorithm used to train the RL agent was DQN algorithm, which combines the principles of [[Q-learning]] with deep neural networks to approximate the Q-values (action values) for each state action pair

+## Results

+- During the testing phase, the RL agent achieved an accuracy of 83%, indicating its ability to correctly classify phishing and legitimate websites
+- Some false negatives were present
+- The achieved AUC-ROC of 85% suggests that the performance is quite robust

 ---
 #### References